 - Short Straddle → Iron Butterfly

-Here is a brief infographic recapping some of the key takeaways from this comparison:
+Here is an infographic recapping some of the key takeaways from this comparison:

 I truly hope you enjoyed this article and learned a lot.
 If you enjoyed the article, make sure to share it with some friends and family with similar interest areas.